uofu-cs3500-spring24/spreadsheet-kogasaa/README.md

 	NOTE: Coding is faster than I thought TTD improve my implementation Time

 	3. Assignment Three:     Predicted Hours:  14 hours(5h for implementaion + 9h for debugging)            Actual Hours:  3h for writing the tests + 9h for implementaiton and debuging
+	Note: it is really near as i expected

+	4. Assignment Four:    Predicted Hours: 14 hours             Actual Hours:  6 hours for testing + 5 hours to implementaion
+	Note: the inplementaion is longer than I thought, because i was confused about the exception throw in every method